Emergency Dentist – Colchester, VT

 Get Fast Relief for Serious Dental Problems

 Dental injuries or severe oral pain can strike at any time.
 At Liscio Dental, our patients can rely on us to make time for them in emergency situations.
 Most dental emergencies fall into one of two categories.
 The first is one that may have developed over time because of poor oral hygiene, such as a toothache due to infection.
 The other is an acute problem that is the result of an injury.
 Drs.
-Liscio and Maier and the team in Colchester can help with either.
+Liscio and the team in Colchester can help with either.
 They’ll review your condition, provide immediate relief, and determine the next steps toward rebuilding your smile’s function and appearance.

 How to Handle Common Dental Emergencies